CPP is a form of Pavlovian conditioning that is used to investigate the rewarding effects associated with drugs of abuse.

-The Zantiks AD unit is used for CPP in zebrafish.
-The dividing inserts are used to create four separate testing compartments for tracking four fish in one unit (see image A).
+The Zantiks AD and LT units can be used for CPP in zebrafish.
+The dividing inserts are used to create four separate testing compartments for tracking four fish in one unit (see image A above).
 Stimuli are presented from the integrated screen below the testing tank.
 The stimuli can be comprised of colour, shapes, or stripes and be both biased and unbiased in presentation (see image B).

 The CPP paradigm is conducted in three testing phases occurring on consecutive days.